Frequently Asked Questions

 Applicants can apply through either JUPAS or Non-JUPAS scheme according to their academic qualifications but NOT both in the same academic year.

 Applicants may refer to Full-time Undergraduate Studies and Projected Enrolment for the indicative programme intake quotas.
-However, the number of JUPAS students to be admitted will depend on the quality of applicants each year.
+Please note, however, that the number of JUPAS students to be admitted will depend on the quality of applicants each year.

 The University offers over 70 major programmes to JUPAS applicants via over 60 JUPAS programme choices.
 Some of these programmes (including most of the major programmes in the Faculty of Engineering, most of the major programmes in the Faculty of Science and most of the major programmes in the Faculty of Social Science) have introduced broad-based admission arrangements to provide more flexible major programme choices to applicants.
 Please click the programmes below for details of the specific arrangements:

 CUHK accepts application from applicants with results in more than one sitting of the HKDSE exam.
 For 2023 entry, the best result in the same subject taken by a candidate in his/ her three most recent attempts of the HKDSE examination will be used for calculation of the admission score.